opencv/opencv/modules/ml/doc/neural_networks.rst

 :ocv:funcx:`PCA::operator()` or similar technique, and train a smaller network on only essential features.

-Another MPL feature is an inability to handle categorical data as is.
+Another MLP feature is an inability to handle categorical data as is.
 However, there is a workaround.
 If a certain feature in the input or output (in case of ``n`` -class classifier for :math:`n>2` ) layer is categorical and can take